-When you think of furry animals, you probably don’t think of elephants.
-But the woolly mammoth might make you might think differently.
-This huge animal from tens of thousands of years ago had curved tusks and a long trunk, just like its elephant cousins — but it also had wild 3-foot long hair all over its body.
-We’re guessing that that hairstyle did NOT smell good, but it helped the woolly mammoth live in extremely cold temperatures.
-And let’s not forget their giant tusks, which could grow up to 16 feet long — maybe longer than your whole bedroom!
-By the way, this company wants to bring woolly mammoths back, maybe as soon as the year 2027 – so things might get hairy.
+The woolly mammoth was a huge animal from thousands of years ago.
+It had curved tusks and a long trunk, like its elephant cousins — but it also had wild 3-foot long hair all over its body.
+We’re guessing that did NOT smell good, but it helped the woolly mammoth live in extremely cold temperatures.
+Plus it meant endless new hairstyles.

 Wee ones: Who weighs less, an 8-ton mammoth or a 5-ton elephant?